sdsreview/egait_review/README.md

 Further development (new features, bug fixes, etc.) occurs in the `master` branch.

-The `paper` branch contains the original code accompanying the paper:

 eGAIT: Multi-Skilled Policy for Energy-efficient Gait Transitions
     by Anonymous Authors

 This project provides an environment for executing multi-skill policy switches, adaptable to real-time velocity changes.

+Currently we provide an inference environemnt for eGAIT, with the training code arriving sooon!

 Project page:  https://sdsreview.github.io/egait_review/